New Zealand DSC class locomotive

 The New Zealand DSC class locomotive is a heavy shunting locomotive used throughout New Zealand.
-The class was built in seven batches, the first 18 locomotives being built by British Thomson-Houston of the United Kingdom, with the remainder being built by New Zealand Railways (NZR).
+The class was built in seven batches, the first 18 locomotives being built by British Thomson-Houston of the United Kingdom, with the further 52 locomotives being built by New Zealand Railways (NZR).

 The class is widely used in both the North and South Islands of New Zealand, mainly for heavy yard shunting, although some members of the class have been used for local mainline shunting services.
-All members of the class are now fitted with shunters refuges, and most are fitted with remote control capabilities.
+All remaining members of the class are now fitted with shunters refuges, and most are fitted with remote control capabilities.

 Design

 In the late 1950s, NZR needed a suitable heavy shunting locomotive that produced more power than the existing DS and DSA class locomotives and would be suitable for replacing the BB, C, and WF class steam locomotives.
-In 1959, an order was placed with British Thompson-Houston in association with the Clayton Equipment Company for eighteen centre-cab shunting engines with a horsepower output of around 420 hp.
+In 1958, an order was placed with British Thompson-Houston in association with the Clayton Equipment Company for eighteen centre-cab shunting engines with a horsepower output of around 420 hp.

 Introduction

 The new locomotives, allocated road numbers DSC 400-417, entered service in 1959-60 and were allocated to Auckland and Frankton Junction (Hamilton).
-For a time in 1962, DSC 402 was dispatched to Picton to shunt the NZR road/rail ferry MV Aramoana until newly constructed Addington DSC 418 arrived to take over, allowing 402 to return north.
+For a time in 1962, DSC 402 was dispatched to Picton to shunt the NZR inter-island rail and road ferry GMV Aramoana until newly constructed Addington DSC 418 arrived to take over, allowing 402 to return north.

 The BTH locomotives were powered by two 6-cylinder inline 210 hp Rolls-Royce C6SFL diesel engines connected to BTH generators, which were in turn coupled to four BTH traction motors, one to each axle.
-They were not entirely trouble free though, with issues arising with the air brakes and spare parts for the diesel engines among others.
-Once this was resolved, the class settled down to work reliably in their intended role.
+Issues arose with the air brakes and spare parts for the diesel engines among others problems.
+Once these were resolved, the class settled down to work reliably in their intended role.

 Two further orders were placed with the NZR Addington and Hillside Workshops in the 1960s, with production running from 1962 to 1967.
 The NZR-built locomotives were different in that they were powered by two Leyland UE902 diesel engines producing 210 hp, and had electrical equipment built by Associated Electrical Industries Ltd (AEI), which had purchased BTH earlier.
 Again there were various troubles, this time more to do with the mechanical components and compatibility on later batches.

 In service

 In the late 1970s, New Zealand Railways decided to undertake a re-engining programme for the DSC class.
-Due to design differences, it would not be possible to use the same type of diesel engine across all locomotives, and so two different types were selected:
+Due to design differences, it would not be possible to use the same type of diesel engine across all locomotives, so two different types were selected: